You can find the MHS Course Guide here

 Final: Exam/Writing Project

-Besides the core curriculum of English 11, students will do an in–depth study and exposition.
+Besides the core curriculum of English 11, class activities include various critical approaches to the exploration of literature, including technique and structure.
 Increased mastery of English syntax, style, and vocabulary will be emphasized.
-Class activities include various critical approaches to the exploration of literature, including technique and structure.
-Students also will participate in reader–response writing and discussion.
+Students also will participate in reader–response writing and discussion and be required to do extensive independent reading and writing.

 Credit: 1